Requirements for the Minor in Astronomy & Astrophysics

-The minor in astronomy and astrophysics consists of at least 12 credit hours of course work beyond the introductory calculus-based Physics courses (Physics 1250 and 1251) and the introductory calculus courses Math 1151 and 1152.
-1000 level courses may not be counted towards completion of the minor program.
+The minor in astronomy and astrophysics consists of at least 12 credit hours of course work beyond the introductory calculus-based Physics courses (Physics 1250 and 1251) and the introductory calculus courses (Math 1151 and 1152).
+Courses at the 1000-level may not be counted towards completion of the minor program.

 To complete the 12 credit hours required for the minor, pick one or more courses from the following list to total least 3 hours:

-A student majoring in physics, where Physics 2300 and 2301 are required in the major program, cannot use these physics courses in the astronomy and astrophysics minor program.
-For these students, the minor program would be Astronomy 2291, 2292, 3350, and either Astronomy 5681 or 5682.
+A student majoring in Physics or Math-Applied Option, where Physics 2300 and 2301 are required in the major program, cannot use these physics courses in the Astronomy & Astrophysics minor program.
+For these students, the minor program would likely be Astronomy 2291, 2292, 3350, and either Astronomy 5681 or 5682.